ZsoltCz/nucleic-acid-to-polypeptide/README.md

 2. Type a DNA or RNA sequence that you'd like to translate.

-3. Select the format you wish to see the amino acid sequence in (you can also do this after the next step)
+3. Select the format you wish to see the amino acid sequence in (you can also do this after the next step).

 4. Press the _Translate_ button to translate your sequence.